 Carbide Create runs on Windows or Mac computers, and it's downloaded software that runs on your machine locally.
 It is not cloud-based.

-Note that Carbide Create is only free for Carbide 3D machines, like the Shapeoko CNC Router and Nomad.
+Note that Carbide Create is only included for free with Carbide 3D machines, like the Shapeoko CNC Router and Nomad.
 If you have another machine you can get Carbide Create Pro to use it with your CNC machine.

 Easel is a free CAD/CAM program that includes a machine controller for GRBL-based CNC machines.
 In that way, it's a complete CNC software package, as long as it suits your needs.
 It's got a unique workflow where the design and the toolpath are the same things.
 This is different from most other CAD/CAM programs, where the tool paths are created separately from the design.
 This unique workflow makes Easel easier to start with, but it can limit the complexity of what you can create.